 Obligation to maintain and provide documentation

-Whilst there is no statutory obligation to maintain documentation, New Zealand’s tax system operates on a self-assessment basis, where the taxpayer is expected to keep sufficient records to support its tax position.
+New Zealand’s tax system operates on a self-assessment basis, where the taxpayer is expected to keep sufficient records to support its tax position.
+This includes transfer pricing documentation.

 If a company's documentation inadequately explains why its transfer prices are considered to be consistent with the arm's length principle, we are more likely to audit those transfer prices in detail.
 As the burden of proof for transfer pricing matters rests with the taxpayer, a lack of adequate documentation may make it difficult for the company to rebut an alternative arm's length transfer price proposed by us.
-In the event of a transfer pricing adjustment being imposed, a lack of adequate documentation is also likely to result in penalties.
+In the event that your documentation is inadequate and we propose a transfer pricing adjustment, the adjustment may be subject to penalties.

 Taxpayers are required to provide documentation on request.
 This may occur as part of a risk review or audit.
 Typically, taxpayers will be given a period of two months from the receipt of the request to provide documentation.